beccapaden/Group-Project-2/README.md

 The dataset also includes additional measures:
 - How many pedestrians, cyclists, motorists, and total persons were injured in the collision and how many died as a result of the collision.
+The data set has
+- 2.13 million rows
+- 29 columns
+- Text fields include borough, crash date, crash time, location, 5 vehicle codes, and 5 contributing factors
+- Number fields include a collision id, number or persons injured, number of persons killed, number of pedestrians injured, number of pedestrians killed, number of cyclist injured, number of cyclist killed, number of motorist injured, number of motorist killed
+- Each row is a motor vehicle collision

 # Questions